 I like to store these cookies in a container on my kitchen counter and then grab a few on my way to work.
-But of course, if you have the time, pair them with your favorite creamy plant-based milk (this is my personal favorite) or a latte!
+But of course, if you have the time, pair them with your favorite creamy plant-based milk or a latte!
 If you try these cookies out (or fill out one of my New Year’s templates), be sure to tag me on Instagram!
 Happy 2019, friends!

 - 3/4 cup gluten-free oat flour or almond flour

 - 1/3 cup flaxseed meal

 - 2 tablespoons chia seeds

 - 1/2 cup raw pumpkin seeds